-If you or a loved one was injured by a defective sparkler, roman candle, or other fireworks, you may benefit from reaching out to a Michigan fireworks injury lawyer to discuss your legal options.
 If the negligence of a manufacturer or distributor caused your injuries, you may have grounds to file a civil claim for compensation.
-By working with a dedicated attorney at Buckfire & Buckfire, P.C. you could work to seek the compensation you deserve.
+You can also sue a person who was negligent in setting off the device or from failing to supervise minor children.
+By working with a dedicated personal injury attorney at Buckfire & Buckfire, P.C. you can get the compensation you deserve.

 Types of Fireworks